-AltaLink takes steps to help prevent the establishment and spread of weeds along our rights-of-way.
-Typically herbicides are used to control weeds but weed control may also involve cutting, pulling or mowing.
-The weed control method is dependent on the area, the weed species and site specific conditions.
-Herbicides can provide effective weed control for the year of application or multiple years.
-On native grasslands herbicides would not typically be used but depending on the size of the infestation and for some species may be the only option.
+AltaLink takes steps to help prevent the growth of weeds along our rights-of-way, which includes cutting, pulling or mowing, or the application of approved herbicides.
+The weed control method depends on the area and its conditions, and the species of weed.
+On native grasslands, herbicides would not typically be used, but depending on the size and type of the infestation, may be the only option.

 Weed control for rights-of-way on private land is generally the responsibility of the landowner.
 In some cases, AltaLink may have made commitments to monitor for and control weeds for a specified period after construction projects have been completed.